check-spelling/spell-check-this/.github/actions/spelling/advice.md

   `^` refers to the file's path from the root of the repository, so `^README\.md$` would exclude [README.md]( ../tree/HEAD/README.md) (on whichever branch you're using).

+* well-formed pattern.

+  If you can write a [pattern](https://github.com/check-spelling/check-spelling/wiki/Configuration-Examples:-patterns) that would match it, try adding it to the `patterns.txt` file.

+  Patterns are Perl 5 Regular Expressions - you can [test]( https://www.regexplanet.com/advanced/perl/) yours before committing to verify it will match your lines.

+  Note that patterns can't match multiline strings.

 </details>